cerovina/cerovina/README.md

 ### 📫 How to reach me: cerovina1997@gmail.com

 ### 💻 Skills:
+- JavaScript
-- JavaScript (Vue and React)
+- Vue and Vuex
-- HTML, CSS
+- Well versed in CSS
-- Git, GitHub
+- Git and GitHub
 - Photo and video editing
-- Familiar with Node, p5 and C#

 ### ⚡ I'm also into board games and I train fencing